nakuldropchain/blockchain-glossary/README.md

 # blockchain-glossar
-.A beginner-friendly glossary of blockchain and Web3 terms.
+.A beginner-friendly glossary of blockchain and Web3 term